bodthegod/codequiz/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to look for new workouts plans and new updates on the best gym movements recommended.
+    1. As a Frequent User, I want the ability to see my final score, as frequent visits would allow for higher scores.
-        1. The user would already know how to navigate the website, and would go straight to the advice page to look for said information.
+        1. The user will already know the final score is shown at the end of the quiz, and this would allow for replayability and personal bests.

-    2. As a Frequent User, I want to check regularly for supplements as they may change monthly.
+    2. As a Frequent User, I want to be able to check the quiz often in case there are new questions added or new features.
-        1. As the user has visited the website and navigation is streamlined, they would click on the supplements link within the nagivation bar to see the cards which display these supplements.
+        1. A frequent user will know how to navigate to the questions section, to allow them to see if new questions have been added.

-    3. As a Frequent User, I want to have access to social links and contact details so that when my strength or routine changes, I can plan accordingly.
+    3. As a Frequent User, I want the option to see the time remaining as I could set faster scores.
-        1. At the bottom of every page, the user can see three social links, which follow with the websites style within the footer.
-        2. The contact section can be used in order to submit for workout information, and the social links can also be used to get into contact and request information.
+        1. The user is always displayed time remaining when playing the quiz, this counting down from 5 seconds on the top right of the screen.
+        2. The user is also displayed a progress bar that gradually fills up as the counter goes down, this giving a visual response for them to figure out how much time is remaining.

 ### Further Testing

 -   I tested my website on many different screen sizes using the inspect element web tool, which allowed for me to test specific breakpoints and the layout on different hardware.
--   I tested my website on Google chrome and Safari, as these browsers interacted differently and I had to plan accordingly by editing features for IOS (my parallax).
+-   I tested my website on Google chrome and Safari, as these browsers interacted differently and I had to plan accordingly by editing features for IOS (The quiz box was different on IOS).
--   I had tested every single page and link to ensure they were all functioning correctly, and redirects the user to the correct area within the website.
--   I asked friends to give me a review of the website and possible tips they think I could improve on, and had them bug test it as well as myself.
+-   I had tested all the box displays for mobile as the sizes were all required to be small enough for a phone screen.
+-   I allowed my friends to test and play the quiz in the middle of developing it, to allow me for any changes they think a user would require.
+This allowed me to make the quiz look better on mobile and easier on the eye.
+-   I tested my JS code by using console.log to find out if the code was functional and what parts were working.
+-   I used Google Chrome Dev Tools to play around with css attributes to see a live display of the changes I made.

+### Manual Testing

+-    In this section, I will provide screenshots of tests I have done to ensure my project is fully functional with no bugs apparent to the user.

+[Start Button Test Screenshot](readmeimages/start-btn-ss.png) Here the screenshot is simple however the purpose of this button is extremely important to defining this websites use.
+The function of the button is to simply display the guide to the user and allow them to go from there.
+I tested this button by simply clicking it and allowing it to function.

+[No Answer Selected Test Screenshot](readmeimages/manual-test-game1.png) This screenshot shows what the user is displayed when the timer runs out, I have tested this by allowing the timer to count down to 0- for me to see the results that occur.
+The results that occur from allowing this to happen are fully functional, showing: Correct answer displayed however no tick icon (as the user did not get it correct), counter stays at 0 and doesn't decrease into the negative numbers, progress bar reaches 100% of the game area, and the next button is displayed.

+[Question Of Counter Test Screenshot](readmeimages/manual-test-game2.png) This screenshot tests if the question of number is functionable.
+I tested this by simply clicking the next button from the previous screenshot, with the result being 2 instead of one, due to the question being the second displayed.

+[Incorrect Answer Test Screenshot](readmeimages/game-box-active-ss.png) I tested the result of an incorrect answer by simply choosing one.
+The result expected is the incorrect answer to not add a number onto the final score and be displayed in red to signify incorrect.

+[Final Score Test Screenshot](readmeimages/final-score-ss.png) I have tested if the final score functions by going through the quiz and selecting some correct answers and some incorrect answers.
+This allowed me to test the functionality of the final score counter- as it would change depending on the user's score.
+Moreover, I had also tested wether this box was displayed after the 10th question, by clicking next on the final question, of which it was.

+Furthermore, I tested the start again button by clicking it, of which restarted the counter and set the user back to the first question where all elements were displayed correctly.
+Finally, the quit game button also functions correctly and was tested by clicking it, and the result being taking the user back to the start button.

 ### Known Bugs

--   On IOS the parallax image doesn't display correctly so I had to edit this to dispay as static, so I blurred the image and made the text visible over the static image.
+-   When developing the quiz box to display on mobiles, the information presented was all clustered and I had to copy previous code I had created in the CSS to redefine the size, however this was a tedious bug that took me a couple of hours to figure out after playing around with Dev Tools.
--   There was a bug where my video wouldn't play, however I edited the size and positioning to fix this.
+-   There was a bug where the progress bar was too big for the screen size, causing the game area box to stretch.
--   The images within the cards didn't show on the live site, and all that would show was the alt tags.
-In order to fix this, I changed the path of the images within the hyperlink.
--   The top hero image would stretch and display too big, and would stretch on mobile devices.
-To fix this, I changed the max-width.
--   The nav bar wouldn't function correctly on mobile, so I added the burger icon via bootstrap for ease of use.
--   There were many issues showing within the HTML validator, so I thoroughly fixed each and every bug, some of these being duplicate tags.
+-   I had another tedious bug where once the time was up on my game, the next button would not display.
+In order to fix this I had to play around with the JS and I figured out that when calling the function, I had used the incorrect name.
+This was an easy bug to fix after I had isolated the issue.

 ## Deployment